apisandipas/apisandipas/README.md

 ... and an experienced front-end-focused full stack developer with a passion for building Good Experiences.
 I’m driven by an insatiable thirst for knowledge, a deep love of problem solving, and a desire to turn out quality work.
 I'm a careful planner who values working smart over working hard and has an unending love for Open Source.

 - 🔭 I’m currently working for a large financial software company as a UI Developer
-- 🌱 I’m currently working on getting WCAG Certified.
+- 🌱 Current goals are to relaunch my coding blog, get WCAG and Node.JS Certifications
 - 👯 I’m looking to collaborate on your small business solutions and growth needs.
 - 💬 Ask me about my .dotfiles
-- ‍ Fun fact: I have a fantastsic falsetto.
+- 🎙 Fun fact: I have a fantastsic falsetto.

 ### Tools I 💗